-Consequences of the Risk Materialising: 1.
-Failure to engage leadership and wider stakeholder groups

-2. Failure to secure key services for Pennine Lancashire.

-Failure to maximise our potential as a provider of key specialist services (Stroke etc.) across the STP footprint.

-A play in the speed of implementing integrated solutions and planning public engagement due to less effective partnerships.
+- Failure to engage leadership and wider stakeholder groups - 2.
+Failure to secure key services for Pennine Lancashire. - 3.
+Failure to maximise our potential as a provider of key specialist services (Stroke etc.) across the STP footprint. - 4.
+Delay in the speed of implementing integrated solutions and planning public engagement due to less effective partnerships. - .
 Capability and capacity to deliver their component of the partnership working and deliver their own statutory obligations could cause a transfer of risks from partners to the Trust.